• Home

 • Cubed Chuck Roast – Instead of using ground beef, you can use a chuck roast cut into cubes.
 However, keep in mind that you will need to simmer the chili on the stovetop longer, about 2-3 hours, to ensure the meat is tender.

-Nutritional information is an approximation based upon 4 servings.
+Nutritional information is an estimate based upon 4 servings.
+Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition